 PheWAS

 A phenome-wide association study (PheWAS) is a study design whereby the effect of a variant, or set of variants is estimated for a large number of traits or outcomes.
-In TarGene, running a PheWAS is always done implicitely because the outcomes are defined as all variables in the TRAITS_DATASET that do not play a particular role as per the ESTIMANDS_FILE.
+In TarGene, running a PheWAS is always done implicitely because the outcomes are defined as all variables in the TRAITS_DATASET that do not play a particular role in the ESTIMANDS_FILE.
+This file is a description of the target quantities you wish to estimate (as opposed to how you want to estimate them).

 type: flat